Mental Health and Wellbeing

 Whilst all staff have a responsibility to promote the mental health of students, staff with a specific, relevant remit include:

-- Andrew Wright – Senior Mental Health Lead, Deputy Designated Safeguarding Officer and Assistant Head teacher
+- Andrew Wright – Senior Mental Health and Wellbeing Lead, Deputy Designated Safeguarding Officer and Assistant Head teacher

 - Nicola Miller – Head teacher and Designated Safeguarding Officer